tanutarou/CarND-Vehicle-Detection/writeup.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

 * My pipeline cannot detect a partially hidden car like below.
 I think the reason is that cars in training data don't hide like this.
 So, I need to collect more data or make hidden cars data.
-Making the data is easy.
+Making the data is easy by cropping car image.

 ![alt text][hidden_car]

 * Though my SVC got 0.9881 test accuracy, false positives are little too much.
 So, I used time-series information.
 But, it's not sufficient to cope this problem.
 I think `project_video.wmv` has different road freature from training dataset.
 If I collect more data and train it, my pipeline may be improved.